sirfrank0/single-price-grid-component-master/README.md

 ## Welcome! 👋

-This is my solution to this Frontend Mentor challenge using Responsive Design, CSS Grid and Mobile First.
+This is my solution to this Frontend Mentor challenge using Responsive Design, CSS Grid, CSS Flexbox and Mobile First.